servicetitan/Stl.Fusion.Samples/docs/tutorial/Part10.md

   and these types should match unless your command implements `ICommand<Unit>` or you write filtering handler (in these case it can be `Task` too).
+- The method must be `public` or `protected`.

 The invalidation block inside the handler should be transformed too:
 - Move it to the very beginning of the method
 - Replace `using (Computed.Invalidate()) { Code(); }` construction
-  there with
+  with
   `if (Computed.IsInvalidating()) { Code(); return default!; }`.
 - If your service derives from `DbServiceBase` or `DbAsyncProcessBase`, you should use its protected `CreateCommandDbContextAsync` method to get `DbContext` where you are going to make changes.
   You still have to call `SaveAsync` on this `DbContext` in the end.

-And finally, since the code inside your invalidation block will run in other processes too, you can't pass values from the "main" block to it directly.
-You should use `CommandContext.Operation().Items` collection to pass them - like this:
+And finally, note that now you can't pass values from the "main" block to the invalidation block directly.
+It's not just due to their new order - the code from your invalidation blocks will run a few times for every command execution (once on every host), but the "main" block's code will run only on the host where the command was started.

+So to pass some data to your invalidation blocks, you should use `CommandContext.Operation().Items` collection - nearly as follows:

 ```cs
 public virtual async Task SignOutAsync(